Are You in Control, or Is the Market Controlling You? A Deep Dive into Behavior, Strategy, and Success..

 ✅ Action Step: If you don’t have an advisor, research at least three potential ones and compare their approaches.

-4️⃣ Stop Checking Your Portfolio Every Day!
+4️⃣ If you are investing in shares then Stop Checking Your Portfolio Every Day!

 The “Weight Scale” Problem